310mc/https-310mc.github.io-tl/source/_posts/idol_story/ibuki_2.md

 {% bubble Ibuki nod %}
 Ah\~, sorry for getting in your way\~.
 It’s a bad habit of mine\~.
 I somehow can’t help but try to have my own way with everything.

-I can’t really read the room, see?
+I can’t really read the room, y’see?
 Nyahahaha.
 {% endbubble %}

 {% bubble Tetora glare %}